labgrid-project/labgrid/doc/development.rst

 .. code-block:: bash

-   sudo apt install python3-dev libow-dev libsnappy-dev
+   sudo apt install python3-dev libow-dev

 Install labgrid with development dependencies into the virtualenv in editable
 mode: